reach-sh/reach-lang/docs/dev/src/reach/errors/index.md

 ```

-You can fix this by using `{!reach} const` and either creating fresh variables or collapsing the logic if simple enough:
+You can fix this by using `{!rsh} const` and either creating fresh variables or collapsing the logic if simple enough:

 ```reach
 const x = 0;